adaorachi/js-weather-app/README.md

 - A user can toggle the data to display in Fahrenheit or Celsius.
 - The look of the page is changed based on the data from a searched location.
 - A user can toggle tabs to see a 5-day forecast of the searched location.
-- The project also has the feature for users adding, saving and deleting three locations for live updates on the city's weather info.
+- The project also has a feature for users adding, saving, and deleting three locations for live updates on the city's weather info.
 - The project also has an additional feature where a user can also read up weather news highlights for the day.